 Wouldn’t you rather be inside savouring your morning coffee a little longer instead of scraping frost off your car windows?
 Fill a spray bottle with rubbing alcohol and spritz the car glass.
 You’ll be able to wipe the frost right off.
 Ah, good to the last drop!

 Find out the real reason you need to repair a chipped windshield.

 To prevent your neck from staining your shirt collar, wipe your neck with rubbing alcohol each morning before you dress.
 Feels good too.

-Did Junior decide to decorate your countertop with a permanent marker?
-Don’t worry, most countertops are made of a non-permeable material such as plastic laminate or marble.
+Did your little angel just decide to decorate your countertop with a permanent marker?
+Don’t worry because most countertops are made of a non-permeable material such as plastic laminate or marble.
 Rubbing alcohol will dissolve the marker back to a liquid state so you can wipe it right off.

 Ticks hate the taste of rubbing alcohol as much as they love the taste of your dog.
 Before you pull a tick off Fido, dab the critter with rubbing alcohol to make it loosen its grip.
 Then grab the tick as close to the dog’s skin as you can and pull it straight out.
 Dab again with alcohol to disinfect the wound.
 This works on people too!